skinny97214/TheHeretic/README.md

 Note to self: Images are multiples of 768x600 or 768x400.

-to do
+to do MVP
+* post summaries on home
+* shorten header
+* better image for posts
+* favicon
+* footer text
+* find resources for footer
+* remove manifesto
+* replace logo with text
+* improve layout on home
+* find/replace person & place for mynerdstory

+LATER
+* big image specified by post author
+* new logo

+DONE

 * author field

-DONE